Jutho/TensorOperations.jl/docs/src/man/autodiff.md

 through the use of [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl).
 As the basic operations are multi-linear, the vector-Jacobian products thereof can all be expressed in terms of the operations defined in VectorInterface and TensorOperations.
-Thus, any custom type whos tangent type also support these interfaces will automatically inherit reverse-mode AD support.
+Thus, any custom type whose tangent type also support these interfaces will automatically inherit reverse-mode AD support.

 As the [`@tensor`](@ref) macro rewrites everything in terms of the basic tensor operations, the reverse-mode rules for these methods are supplied.
 However, because most AD-engines do